Away All Boats: Production

 Film rights were bought by Universal, whose president Edward Muhl said the movie version would be Universal's most expensive of the year.

 The first choice for the lead role was Clark Gable.

 George Nader had twice taken roles that Chandler refused.
 This was the first time the two actors had worked together.

 The armed services had not been pleased with their portrayal in From Here to Eternity or The Caine Mutiny.
 However the Navy was worried about declining recruitment numbers and Universal received its full cooperation for the film, including an opportunity to photograph maneuvers and mock attacks in March 1955 in the Caribbean and on Vieques.
 The movie was filmed aboard USS Randall.
 It is most notable for its realistic and terrifying depictions of Japanese kamikaze attacks on U.S. Navy ships during the last year of World War II in the Pacific Theater.
-The kamikaze attack scene was later reused in the 1976 film Midway.
+The kamikaze attack scene was later reused in the 1976 film Midway (even though no such attacks occurred in that battle).

 The Navy also granted a two-week leave of absence for Ralph Scalzo, a landing boat coxswain, who took part in filming in the Caribbean and was needed for added closeup shots in Hollywood.

 Away All Boats is one of the few films made in VistaVision at a studio other than Paramount.
 The film made use of the Perspecta stereo process for its soundtrack.

 Clint Eastwood's role is a brief speaking one (with one line of dialog spoken by another actor), as a Navy medical corpsman assisting the ship's captain after he is severely wounded while trying to save his ship.

 The script, script revisions, and status reports dealing with the Department of Defense Film and Television liaison office is kept in the Georgetown University Library Department of Defense Film Collection.